mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

                  value: 'D'

-If you define ``useValuesAsKeys: true`` you only have to refer to the values.
+If you define ``useValuesAsKeys: true``, you only have to refer to the values.
 The values will be used as keys too.
-Please be aware that without the parameter or with useValuesAsKeys: false a number will be used.
+Please be aware that without the parameter or with ``useValuesAsKeys: false``, a number will be used.

 .. code-block:: yaml